Warcraft: The Horde

-In the first two Warcraft games, the Horde is made of the orcs under the command of the Burning Legion and are enemies of the human led Alliance.
+In the first two Warcraft games, the Horde is made of the orcs under the command of the Burning Legion and are enemies of the human-led Alliance.
 The orcs attempt in both games to conquer the human kingdoms.
 Eventually the Horde was defeated, most of its leaders killed, and the orcs placed in internment camps.

 The third Warcraft game, Reign of Chaos, details the orcs shaking off both the chains of the Alliance, and the corruption of the Burning Legion.
-The Horde expanded their ranks by forging alliances with the Blood Elves, the Forsaken, the Goblins, the Huojin Pandaren, the Tauren, and the Trolls.
+The Horde expanded their ranks by forging alliances with the Blood Elves, the Dracthyr Dark Talons group, the Forsaken, the Goblins, the Huojin Pandaren, the Tauren (which resemble Minotaurs), and the Trolls.
+The Horde later made alliances with the Highmountain Taurens (a subspecies of the Tauren who possess moose-like antlers after one of their own was earlier blessed by the druid patron Cenarius), the Hozen (a race of monkey-like creatures), the Nightborne elves, the Taunka (a subspecies of Tauren that resemble bison-like Minotaurs), and the Vulpera (a nomadic race of fox-like creatures).

+Burning Legion

 Reception

-In 1999, Next Generation listed Warcraft and Starcraft as number 32 on their "Top 50 Games of All Time", commenting that, "While Warcraft did not create the realtime strategy genre, it made it appealing to a broad audience.
+In 1999, Next Generation listed Warcraft and StarCraft as number 32 on their "Top 50 Games of All Time", commenting that, "While Warcraft did not create the realtime strategy genre, it made it appealing to a broad audience.
 Warcraft II went on to refine the genre.
 Easy to play, nuanced in design, a pleasure to look at, and often a laugh riot, Warcraft II was nearly perfect."